 In 1987 the local planning authority, West Dorset District Council, selected Duchy of Cornwall land to the west of Dorchester for future expansion of the town.
 As Duke of Cornwall, The Prince of Wales took the opportunity to work with the council to create a model urban extension to the ancient market town.

 In 1989, the Poundbury Masterplan was exhibited in Dorchester at a Planning Weekend attended by The Prince of Wales.
 Local residents and interested parties were invited to share their opinions and the feedback was reflected in the scheme design before planning consent was sought.
-Over the years The Prince’s Foundation has championed approaches to community engagement like this, and helped the Duchy ensure that local people shape a proposed development on Duchy land, to reflect local character and identity and to build better, more popular development.
+Over the years The Prince’s Foundation has championed approaches to community engagement like this, and helped the Duchy ensure that local people shape any proposed development on Duchy land, to reflect local character and identity and to build better, more popular development.

 The resulting Masterplan comprising 250 acres of development and 150 acres of green space, sub-divides Poundbury into four distinctive quarters, with construction on the first phase commencing in October 1993.

 To date, approximately 1,600 homes have been built for around 3,500 people, 35% of which are affordable housing.
-Poundbury is providing employment for more than 2,000 people working in the 195 shops, cafés, offices and factories.
-When completed in around 2026, it is planned to grow to 2,400 homes, increasing Dorchester’s population by approximately twenty-five per cent.
+Poundbury is providing employment for more than 2,300 people working in the 183 shops, cafés, offices and factories.
+When completed in around 2026, Poundbury will have grown to 2,600 homes, increasing Dorchester’s population by approximately twenty-five per cent.

 - Construction of Poundbury commenced in October 1993.

 - Poundbury is an urban extension to Dorchester and it will be completed in circa 2026.

 - Poundbury is being built in four distinct phases on 400 acres of land, comprising 250 acres of development and 150 acres of green space including allotments, orchards, play equipment and sport facilities.

-- 35% of the housing under construction in Poundbury is affordable housing for rental, shared ownership or discounted sale for people on the District Council’s local housing register.
+- 35% of the housing under construction in Poundbury is affordable housing for rental, shared ownership or discounted sale for people on Dorset Council’s local housing register.

 - In October 2016, Her Majesty The Queen officially opened Queen Mother Square in Poundbury during a special royal visit accompanied by The Duke of Edinburgh and The Prince of Wales and The Duchess of Cornwall.